jonathanLynn/jonathanlynn.github.io/assets/blogposts/2021-JUL-BGP-returnupdatepackets.md

 ![debugmessages](/assets/img/bgp-r1debugmessages.png)

-Puzzled - I tried to see if either R3 or R4 did the same however because these routers were single-homed they did not repeat any UPDATE messages.
 Like all puzzling questions I have, I took to the Cisco Community Page to try and understand why this behaviour would occur.
-I've seen other engineer's have this same issue but it was never successfully answered.

 Until now!

-A Big thanks for Giuseppe Larosa who gave me a really good break-down on what I was seeing.
+A Big thanks for Giuseppe Larosa who gave me a really good break-down on what I was seeing and why.
 I was unaware that Cisco Router's have a feature called "update-groups" that is automatically enabled by default.
 Its designed to optimise the preperation of routes to be sent to multiple neighbors.
-When you do not have any outbound filtering logic enabled (such as a route-map, prefix-list or a path-list in the outbound direction) then the router will put all assemble all the neighbors within the same update group.
+When a router does not have any outbound filtering logic enabled (such as a route-map, prefix-list or a path-list in the outbound direction) then the router will assemble all the neighbors within the same update group.
 Because R1 and R2 are within the same update-group then R2 and R1 will be doing the same outbound update messages.
 So whenever R1 sends an UPDATE message either advertising a new prefix or withdrawing one then R2 will replicate this behaviour.

+Ofcourse, I wouldn't have seen this problem in any of the production envirorments I've worked in because best practise dictates that you filter incoming and outgoing prefix's thus hiding the problem from me until I spun up a very simple lab topology.

 Ah, peace at last with this problem.